frison/_slash/DEVELOPERS.md

 - `docker`
 - `make`

-**The above is mediocre, but it's been verified on various linux and mac systems to work without issue.**
+**The above is mediocre, but it's been verified on various linux, mac, and windows systems to work without issue.**

 ## Project Configuration